-It might surprise you to know you don't have to buy a smart set if you don't want one — and there are solid reasons to skip it.
+It might surprise you to know you don't have to buy a smart set if you don't want one — and there are solid reasons to skip this feature.
 However, shopping for a "dumb" TV won't be that easy if you're worried about brand or size.
 If you're interested in owning a non-smart TV, read on to learn what you can expect during your search.

 What Is a Smart TV?

-A smart TV is any TV set that connects to the internet, either by WiFi or an Ethernet cable.
+A smart TV is any TV set that connects to the internet, either by WiFi or through an Ethernet cable.
 A smart set offers access to web-based services like Netflix, Hulu, Spotify, Pandora, and Prime Video, as well as web-surfing capabilities in some cases.

 While the technology is neat in theory, the execution can often leave something to be desired.
 For instance, smart TVs can crash or freeze like PCs.
 You obviously don't want to deal with those interruptions when watching your favorite shows.
-However, as smart-TV technology improves, these issues should occur less frequently.
+However, as smart TV technology improves, these issues should occur less frequently.

 What Are the Security Risks of Smart TVs?

-Smart TVs have neat features, but they also come with drawbacks.
+Smart TVs have neat features, but they also come with security drawbacks.
 For example, these devices are often targets for hackers.
 If a hacker successfully breaches your smart TV, they can access connected accounts, as well as other devices.

 SEE ALSO: The Ultimate TV Buying Guide